 - Sprinkle the chocolate and white chips over the top of the bubbling toffee.
-Bake for 1-2 more minutes.
+Bake for another 1-2 minutes.

 - Use an angled spatula to spread the chocolate out carefully.
-Do not over spread because you want to see the white and chocolate swirls.
+Do not over spread the chocolate because you want to see the swirls.

 - Add the cookie chunks to the top and let it set.
-You could refrigerate the pan in order to speed this up.
+You can refrigerate the pan in order to speed this up.

-- Break it apart, and then try to restrain yourself from eating the entire batch.
+Break the toffee bark apart, and then try to restrain yourself from eating the entire batch.
 Trust me, it could happen.